 - Design a water-smart landscape.

-- Chick with a local nursery or home center to find plants, grass, etc. that are native to this climate.
+- Check with a local nursery or home center to find plants, grass, etc. that are native to this climate.

 - Follow the suggested watering schedule below.